saraseeberg/SightSee/README.md

 #### Efficient data transfer

 We minimize data transfer by optimizing our API calls and using pagination for large datasets.
 This reduces the amount of data sent over the network, conserving bandwidth and reducing energy consumption.

+#### Debounce
+We implemented a debounce functionality in our search bar in order to improve both performance and sustainability.
+By delaying the API calls until the user has paused typing, we are able to minimize unnecessary requests, which reduces the server load.

 #### Lazy loading